The planning process explained

 - non-material: we will check minor changes to a proposal within 28 days

 - material: for more significant changes, we need to change the approved plans condition on your permission.
-You will submit your revised plans, we will consider this as a new application.
+You will submit your revised plans and we will consider this as a new application.

 Both applications for non-material and material changes will incur a planning fee.